qlik-oss/gopherciser/generatedocs/README.md

 ### Compiling documentation data to be used by the GUI and for markdown generation

-To generate a new `documentation.go` only use the following command:
+To only generate a new `documentation.go` file, use the following command:

 ```
 go run ./generatedocs/compile/compile.go